 Two of the jobs Kelsey had the most fun designing include Cowboys Golf Club in Grapevine, Texas, and Andorra, a multi-family development in Camarillo, California.

 Austin Gauley graduated from Mississippi College in 2012 with a B.S. in Interior Design.
-While a student, Austin was awarded a Merit of Honor in the 2010 Cooper Lighting National Student Design Competition, and the MC Art Department Faculty Student of Year Award.
+While a student, Austin was awarded a Merit of Honor in the 2010 Cooper Lighting National Student Design Competition, and the MC Art Department Faculty Student of the Year Award.
 After graduating, Austin began his graduate studies at Florida State University, where he won third place in the Retail Design Institute’s International Student Store Design Competition, and received the O’Brien Scholarship in 2015, as well as the Teacher’s Assistant of the Year Award in 2016.
 He completed his Master of Fine Arts in Interior Design with his thesis “Enhancing the Grocery Store Experience by Understanding the Local Community” in 2016.
 Austin then moved to Dallas, Texas to join Plan B Group, an architecture, design, and branding firm that specializes in restaurant concepts.
-In 2018 Austin joined the faculty at Baylor University as an adjunct professor, teaching Revit software to undergraduate interior design students.
+While at Plan B Group, Austin joined the faculty at Baylor University as an adjunct professor for the Spring of 2018, teaching Revit software to undergraduate interior design students.
+Austin is now the Head of Design at Common Desk, a creative real estate company primarily focused on coworking that is based in Dallas and has expanded throughout Texas and recently North Carolina.
+There he leads a team of interior designers, project managers, and a construction manager in the development of coworking spaces and workplace amenities with a focus on community building.

 Rebecca Harmon Petersen